10 Great Aboriginal Tours in Sydney

 By joining one of these Aboriginal tours in Sydney, you will have the opportunity to learn more about the rich culture of the First Australians.
 Many people consider Australia to have a very short history; however, Aboriginal Australian’s have occupied this land for over 60,000 years.
 Their history is rich with art and stories that are inspiring and interesting.

-At the time of European settlement, Aboriginal people had been living in the Sydney region for at least 40,000 years, so while our city might be young, the history of its first people is not.
+At the time of European settlement, Aboriginal people had been living in the Sydney region for at least 40,000 years and possibly much longer, so while our city might be young, the history of its first people is not.
 If you want to learn more about Australia’s indigenous culture on your visit to Sydney, there are plenty of options.
-The best place to find out about Aboriginal culture is in outback Australia, but I suggest you try to include at least one of the sites below if you have time.
+While many people think the best place to find out about Aboriginal culture is in outback Australia, you can learn much about indigenous Australia from these experiences in Sydney.

 Related: Get the answers to six of the most commonly asked questions about Aboriginal Sydney.